eimcharles/CarBookingSystem/README.md

 - 🚫 Makes use of **Unit Testing** using JUnit for correctness.

 ### Release 1 Features
+- Make a Car Booking (By User ID and Car Registration Number)
+- Cancel a Car Booking (By Booking ID)
 - Display All Available Cars
-- Display Available Gasoline Cars
+- To Display Available Gasoline Cars
-- Display Available Electric Cars
+- To Display Available Electric Cars
-- Make a Car Booking (By User ID and Car Registration Number)
 - Display Cars Booked by User (By User ID)
-- Cancel a Car Booking (By Booking ID)
-- Display All Active Bookings
 - Display All Registered Users
+- Display All Registered Users
+- View Main Menu
 ---

 ## Release 2 Implementation Details